-Shehla of the Blue Elephants shows you how to make crocheted hexagons, then join them together into a modern baby blanket.
-To take it a step further, this tutorial includes an adorable bauble border and a fleece lining that makes the blanket extra warm and cozy.Continue to 3 of 12 below.
+Shehla of The Blue Elephants shows you how to make crocheted hexagons, then join them together into a modern baby blanket.
+To take it a step further, this tutorial includes an adorable bauble border and a fleece lining that makes the blanket extra warm and cozy.Continue to 2 of 11 below.

 Gender-Neutral Crochet Baby Blanket

 This colorful crocheted baby blanket features ripples of double crochet in bold stripes.
 It's a fresh take on a classic, and one that any parent would love to wrap their baby in.
-Plus, when you use a mix of bright and pastel colors, it can work from newborn all the way through toddler years and beyond!Continue to 4 of 12 below.
+Plus, when you use a mix of bright and pastel colors, it can work from newborn through toddler years and beyond!Continue to 3 of 11 below.

 Chunky Crochet Blanket Pattern